 Remove into a serving bowl, add lime juice and garnish with fresh coriander leaves.
 Serve hot with plain rice, pulao, roti, paratha or any other flat bread.

-In India we cook most of our dals in pressure cooker.
+In India we cook most of our dals in a pressure cooker.
 It is more energy and time efficient.
-But moong dal chalk can easily be coked in a regular stock pot.
+But moong dal chilka can easily be cooked in a regular stock pot.
 It will just take a little longer to soften.

 Lentils are one of the most important vegetarian protein sources and in Indian cuisine almost a staple in every meal.
 There are just so many different dishes that can be made with lentils from mains o salads to snacks and even desserts.
 Whole lentils with their skin like sabut moong dal and sabut urad dal also pack in a lot of fibre.
 But they need to be soaked for at least 6-8 hours to ensure proper cooking.
 Split lentils are split but not skinned so they retain the nutrition of whole lentils, plus are a lot quicker to cook.